MattOpen/RSEHtmlModule/README.md

 take a look at example skin, how to use.

 ##updates and version
+###version 1.0.13
+* add new procedure RSEQueryFocusID.
+Edit item was not possible.
+* syntax error in script update headline
+* check sql version and add script
+* update copy ModuleName script
+* add class moHtmlModule to outer div
+* check if div headline exist before add new headlinetext (module crash if not exist)
 ###v 1.0.11
 * can´t edit new item - open